 When the assessment is completed to a level that you’re happy with, save it by scrolling to the bottom of the screen clicking 'Save Manually Overridden Assessments'.

-You can prevent anyone from accidentally editing the baseline, or any future observations from changing what is shown on it, by clicking “Lock baseline” at the top of the screen.
-This can be unlocked at any time if you do want to change it though.
+You can prevent anyone from accidentally editing the baseline by clicking “Lock baseline” at the top of the screen.
+This can be unlocked at any time if you do want to make a manual change though.

 When this is done you will see a few changes.
 If you have added your assessments straight into the baseline (rather than letting Tapestry fill them in from your observations) they will come up with a little pencil (highlighted for this tutorial in the red box).